 2:30 PM – Call forwarding.
 With so many clients assuming that they are the only one, it is important to convey an image of always being available, or at least appearing to be.
 By setting up multiple call-forwarding profiles, you can manage client and office communications according to hierarchy; senior-management has full contact access, whereas the general public goes to your voicemail.

-4:00 PM – Get on train for ride into city for meeting.
+4:00 PM – Get on the train for a ride into the city for a meeting.
 Arrive at the city office location, where you are assigned a phone.
-Simply punch your ID into the VoIP, and Voila, all of your profiles, speed dials, call lists and address books are downloaded from the network.
+Simply punch your ID into the VoIP, and Voila, all of your profiles, speed dials, call lists, and address books are downloaded from the network.
 No one will know that you are not in your office, as the VoIP can connect to the network anywhere.